BP to resume share buybacks as profit soars on strong oil, gas trading

 However, the company is the weakest performer among the oil majors, with shares still around a third lower than their pre-pandemic level as investors fret over its energy transition strategy.

-As part of Chief Executive Bernard Looney’s plan to shift focus to low carbon investments, BP aims to sell $25 billion of assets by 2025.
+As part of Looney’s plan to shift focus to low carbon investments, BP aims to sell $25 billion of assets by 2025.

 From a target of 50 gigawatts of renewables capacity by 2030, it currently has 1.6 GW of installed capacity, has given the financial go-ahead to a further 3.3 GW and has an additional pipeline of around 14 GW.